visitscotland/digital-documents/security/secret-management.md

 - **Environment Variables**: Sensitive data stored as environment variables in deployment configurations.

-## What to do when a vulnerability is found
+## What to do when a secret is leaked

 ### Assessment